ppdebreuck/crystalprint/README.md

 # CrystalPrint

-CrystalPrint is a Python package that converts CIF (Crystallographic Information File) structures into printable 3D objects, by generating meshes that represent atoms and bonds.
-The package allows easy generation of STL files that can be printed or visualized in 3D.
+CrystalPrint is a Python package that converts CIF (Crystallographic Information File) structures into printable 3D objects.
+It generates a mesh that accurately represents atoms and bonds, ensuring a single manifold without holes or discontinuities.
+In contrast, software like VESTA often produces output files that may not guarantee this level of integrity.

 ![Example 3D Object](imgs/Fe-printed.png)